-Characterizing the phonological/articulatory interface.
-Finally, our results underscore a difference between representational and processing impairments at the interface between phonology and articulation (see Avrutin, Hoverkort & van Hout, 2001 for a general discussion of this dichotomy in acquisition and aphasia).
-In some incarnation or others, a dichotomy between representations and processes has been used to explain what is impaired in amnesia (e.g., Squire, 2004), in specific language impairments (see Gopkin, 1990 vs. Montgomery & Windson, 2007) and even, recently, in developmental dyslexia (Ullman & Pierpont, 2005).
-In the realm of aphasia, the debate over whether impairments involve representations or processing resources has mainly involved agrammatism and sentence comprehension (e.g., see Kolk, 1995; 2011), not phonology.
+Finally, our results underscore a difference between representational and processing impairments at the interface between phonology and articulation (see Avrutin, Haverkort, & van Hout, 2001, for a general discussion of this dichotomy in acquisition and aphasia).
+In some incarnation or others, a dichotomy between representations and processes has been used to explain what is impaired in amnesia (e.g., Squire, 2004), in specific language impairments (see Gopnik, 1990 vs. Montgomery & Windsor, 2007), and even, recently, in developmental dyslexia (Ullman & Pierpont, 2005).
+In the realm of aphasia, the debate over whether impairments involve representations or processing resources has mainly involved agrammatism and sentence comprehension (e.g., see Kolk, 1995, 2011), not phonology.
 We have argued that in the phonological domain, like in other domains, impairments can affect either representations or processes, and that markedness constraints are fundamental to understanding processing impairments that involve programming of articulation.

-4.4 Conclusions
+4.4.
+Conclusions

-Currently there is a strong debate regarding whether we need to hypothesize universal, innate principles as the basis of human language (e.g., see Evans & Levison, 2009; Berent, 2013 a,b).
+Currently there is a strong debate regarding whether we need to hypothesize universal, innate principles as the basis of human language (e.g., see Berent, 2013a, 2013b; Evans & Levinson, 2009).
 In Italian, we have shown a strong correspondence between markedness rankings (cross-linguistically derived) and rates of errors made by aphasic individuals with articulatory difficulties.
 These complexity measures were also strongly associated with age of acquisition and frequency, although they were partially independent from frequency.
-Our results support the existence of universal articulatorily-grounded principles of complexity.
+Our results support the existence of universal articulatorily grounded principles of complexity.
 Whether these principles are used in a formalized way by linguistic rules or they are just a consequence of the physical properties of speech remains to be determined.
-It is clear, however, that they are strong determinants of linguistic behavior and deserve a central place in any explanation.
+It is clear, however, that they are strong determinants of linguistic behaviour and deserve a central place in any explanation.